theo303/capitrain-api/README.md

 The API will return a json containing the address of the traceroute, all hops that it contains and theirs locations.
 This json is stored in the Redis database using the address as key.

 ### Get all routes stored in database

+Using the GET endpoint /all-routes will return a json containing all routes that have been stored in the redis database.